 Financial Data Privacy

-We counsel clients on compliance with various laws, including the GLB Act, FCRA and FACTA, and related regulations, including GLB’s Safeguard Rule and the Red Flags Rules developed under FACTA, as well as Regulation S-P. We assist clients in responding to and remediating data breaches involving disclosure of investor information.
+We counsel clients on compliance with various laws, including the GLB Act, FCRA and FACTA, and related regulations, including GLB’s Safeguard Rule and the Red Flags Rules developed under FACTA, as well as Regulation S-P and the New York Department of Financial Services Cybersecurity Rules.
+We assist clients in responding to and remediating data breaches involving disclosure of investor information.
 We also represent financial institutions in litigation involving the theft of customer information.

 Disclosure of Information to and by the Government